pgroenbaek/pytkutils/README.md

 > It is **not included** with this Python module.
 You must download the DLL yourself.

 > [!NOTE]
-> Only compression appears to work properly using `TK.MSTS.Tokens.dll`.
+> Only compression appears to work properly.
 > The DLL fails internally for decompression regardless of operating system.

 See also: